codefellows-seattle-javascript-401d21/06-tcp-chat/lab-ed/README.md

 Socket data:
 This function has an arity of 2.
 It expects to be passed the string 'data' as the first argument and a callback method as the second.
-If the first argument is not 'data' any function requiring the data will have unpredictable results.
+If the first argument is not 'data' any function requiring the data buffer will have unpredictable results.
 If the second argument is not a function results will be unpredictable.
 Access the method by requiring in 'net' as a const and calling socket.on